Connector Board

 Difficulty Assessment

-Skill Level: Intermediate soldering required
+Skill Level: Beginner / Intermediate

 Time estimate: